 Heat a large sauté pan over medium heat.
 Melt the butter and sauté the onions, celery, and fresh herbs until the onions are softened and translucent, about 5-8 minutes.

-Meanwhile in a large bowl, crumble with your hands or dice the cornbread into equal-sized portions.
+Meanwhile, in a large bowl crumble 4 1/2 cups worth of cornbread with your hands or dice the cornbread into equal-sized portions.